Group Dance Classes - Chicago

-Who: Both couples and singles are welcome.
-We rotate partners often to promote a social atmosphere, but rotating is optional.
+Both couples and singles are welcome in group classes!
+We rotate partners often to promote a social atmosphere.
 Ages 18 +.
+All classes are BYOB.

 If you’re interested in meeting people and learning communally, all while adding some new dance moves to your arsenal (no dance experience necessary!), group classes are the place for you!
 Each class focuses on developing a new dance skill while including time to socialize, practice, and enjoy learning together.